 And like organic results, paid results too have their fair share of benefits.
 While they may not have the same staying power, paid search can get you to the top and expose you to highly targeted customers – fast.

-And though they may not see the same CTRs as organic listings – on average, Google PPC ads see a 1.9% CTR – those that do click are often ready to convert.
+And though they may not see the same CTRs as organic listings – on average, Google PPC ads see between a 4-6% CTR – those that do click are often ready to convert.

 Beyond that, paid results come with a set of analytics that will tell you everything from clicks and impressions to conversions and ROI.

-And the insight you gain through your paid analytics can help inform the decisions you make when it comes to organic SEO as well, which is why the two often work so well together.
+In addition, the insights you gain through your paid analytics can help inform the decisions you make when it comes to organic SEO as well, which is why the two often work so well together.

 How Does Google Determine a Page’s Rank on a SERP?